Exploring the Potential of Low-bit Training of Convolutional Neural Networks: Introduction

 \section{Introduction}

-Convolutional neural networks (CNNs) have achieved state-of-the-art performance in many computer vision tasks~\citep{alexnet,yolo,ssd}.
+\IEEEPARstart{C}{onvolutional} neural networks (CNNs) have achieved state-of-the-art performance in many computer vision tasks~\citep{alexnet,yolo,ssd}.
 However, deep CNNs are both computation and storage-intensive.
 The training process could consume up to hundreds of ExaFLOPs of computations and tens of GBytes of storage~\citep{vgg}, thus posing a tremendous challenge for training in resource-constrained environments.
-At present, GPU is commonly used to train CNNs and is energy-consuming.
-The power of a running GPU is $\sim$250W, and it usually takes more than 10 GPU-days to train one CNN model on ImageNet~\citep{imagenet}.
+At present, GPU is commonly used to train CNNs and it is energy-hungry.
+The power of a running GPU is about 250W, and it usually takes more than 10 GPU-days to train one CNN model on large practical datasets like ImageNet~\citep{imagenet}.
 Therefore, reducing the energy consumption of the training process has raised interest in recent years.

 Reducing the precision of CNNs has drawn great attention since it can reduce both the storage and computational complexity.
 It is pointed out that 32-bit floating-point multiplication and addition units consumes about $20\sim30\times$ more power than 8-bit fixed-point ones~\citep{fixfloat}.
-Also, using 8-bit quantization could save the energy consumption of memory access by roughly 4 times.
-Many studies~\citep{quantizetraining,post,hawq} focus on amending the training process to acquire a reduced-precision model with higher inference efficiency.
-Besides the studies on improving inference efficiency, there are also some studies that focus on the training process. \citet{wage,fullint} implement fully fixed-point training with 8-bit or 16-bit integers to reduce the cost but fail to get an acceptable accuracy. \citet{fp8}, \citet{hfp8} and \citet{s2fp8} adopt 8-bit floating-point multiplications in convolution.
-However, the accumulations in their framework are still full-precision, which still account for much energy consumption.
+Also, using 8-bit data format could save the energy consumption of memory access by roughly 4 times.
+Many studies~\citep{quantizetraining,pact,post,hawq} focus on amending the training process to acquire a reduced-precision model with higher inference efficiency.
+However, these methods rely on tuning from a full-precision pre-trained model, which is costly, or introduce more optimization operations into training for a better inference performance, therefore, they are not suitable for efficient training.

-In this work, we design a novel low-bit tensor format with multi-level scaling (MLS format) to improve the energy efficiency of the convolution operations.
-As shown in Tab.~\ref{tab:ops}, the multiplications and accumulations (MACs) in convolutions are the majority of the operations.
-Hence, conducting the MACs with low-bit arithmetic in convolutions can boost the energy efficiency of the training process.
-Specifically, the multi-level scaling technique in the MLS format can largely reduce the element-wise bit-width of the convolution operands without hurting the representational capability.
-Utilizing the MLS format, our framework conduct multiplications with a smaller bit-width than previous low-bit floating-point frameworks, and the accumulations are conducted with fixed-point arithmetic instead of floating-point arithmetic, as shown in Fig.~\ref{pic:hardware-arch}.
-Therefore, as shown in Fig.~\ref{fig:energy-illustration}, our framework can largely reduce the energy consumption of MACs in convolution operations, compared with the full-precision and 8-bit floating-point frameworks.
-To summarize, the contributions of this paper are: